markturansky/kubernetes/docs/design/persistentdisks.md

 ## Abstract

 This document defines persistent, cluster-scoped storage for applications that require long lived data.
-Developers will request storage as an intention ("I'd like 3gb of storage, please") and Kubernetes will use the configured cloud provider implementation to create, manage, and secure that storage.
+Developers will request storage as an intention ("I'd like 3gb of storage, please, with 3k min IOPS") and Kubernetes will use the configured cloud provider implementation to create, manage, and secure that storage.
 Names for storage will vary by cloud provider, but each shall be known internally to Kubernetes as a disk.
 A new entity `PersistentDisk` is introduced to provide longevity to data that outlasts pods.

 PersistentDisks with mounting history provides a means for durable or node-specific data as a `NodePersistentDisk` [(see Eric Tune's discussion of this topic - #1515)](https://github.com/GoogleCloudPlatform/kubernetes/pull/1515).

 Kubernetes makes no guarantees at runtime that these volumes exist or are available.
 High availability is left to the storage provider.

 Disks are secured by restricting disks to the same namespace as the pods that request them.
 [ACLs](../authorization.md) can restrict users to specific namespaces to prevent inadvertent access to a disk.
 Legacy disks are supported by administrative action.

 ## Goals

 * Divorce pod authors from ops
-	* Provide a means for pod authors to request disks and storage without requiring the operations team running Kubernetes.
+	* Provide a means for pod authors to request disks and storage without requiring actions from an ops team.
 * Implement dynamic storage for cloud providers (using GCE/AWS APIs to create disks/volumes)
-* Implement dynamic storage for non-cloud providers (pools of NFS shares and local node storage)
 * Provide working examples for each type of storage and cloud provider.

+## Future

+A means of mounting NFS shares to a host is a future requirement.
+It is important to ensure this proposal does nothing to limit the ability of mounting NFS in future iterations.

 ## Constraints and Assumptions

-* NFS shares will not be created dynamically
-    * The system administrator will create, format, and export NFS shares into a pool.
-    * Scripts will be provided to make this task easier for admins.
-    * Responsibility for keeping the pool full is left to the administrator.
 * NodePersistentDisk can crash a host
     * Without quotas in place, any pod can fill the filesystem via an EmptyDir, HostDir, or NodePersistentDisk.
     * A filesystem like XFS provides project quotas.